Why You NEED A Bullet Journal In Your Life

 You need to copy your future log over and if it’s mid-month you may wind up copying the whole month into you new journal.

 I like to keep my old journals for reference too.
 They are a little bit like a diary of all the events and things that were happening at the time.

 A few More Resources:

 Now It’s Your Turn

 Now you know how to get started planning a bullet journal and why you should.
-Don’t be intimidated by the pretty pictures that you see on Pinterest, just be sure that you make a system that works for you and your life.
+Don’t let the pretty pictures that you see on Pinterest be intimidating, just be sure that you make a system that works for you and your life.

 Remember, the journal is supposed to be simple and intuitive.
 That was it’s original purpose, to give you a simple way to get organized.
 It will help you create better habits and keep you organized and it will get easier and more fun to use.
 Think about how creative you’ll be when you free up your brain by using your bullet journal!